This page is dedicated to the memory of Miriam Garfinkle (1954 - 2018).

 Miriam was involved in many aspects of the MRG’s work, especially in opposing barriers to health care such as user fees “extra-billing” by physicians, and in supporting the pro-choice movement in Canada.

 To see newsletters published by the Medical Reform Group, see here.
 To see news releases issued by the MRG between 1979 and 1995, see here.
-For a brief history of the Medical Reform Group (to 1994) see here.
+For an article about the history of the Medical Reform Group (to 1994) see here.

 From 1975 to 1980, Miriam was a member of the Toronto Liberation School.
 The Toronto Liberation School (the name was later changed to Libertarian Socialist Collective) was a libertarian-socialist Marxist group which engaged in various forms of popular education, including courses on subjects such as the politics of food, children’s liberation, capitalism and the environment, and Marxist praxis.
 The group also published a newsletter, The Red Menace, and had regular meetings to discuss a wide range of issues, such as feminism and women’s liberation, the role and future of labour unions, the role and dynamics of families, sexual liberation, and workplace experiences.